likesilkto/python_memo/README.md

 ### gmailsend.py

-It is example to send email with multiple attached files.
+It is an example to send email with multiple attached files.
 The account information is encrypted with AES.

 ### csvplot.py

-It is example to plot graph with csv file.
+It is an example to plot graph with csv file.

 ### timedelta2str.py

 It is like strftime for timedelta.

-## Licence
+## License

 [MIT](https://github.com/likesilkto/python_memo/blob/master/LICENSE)